 For those of you who buy peas fresh, they will last for up to a week in the fridge, and for up to two weeks in a Liebherr BioFresh compartment.
 If you have at least 125g of frozen peas left over, why not try our simple and delicious homemade Green pea soup recipe which takes just 10 minutes to prepare?

 You might already be aware that a tomato is a fruit but, botanically speaking, peas in a pod are also classed as a fruit and not a vegetable, as they contain seeds and develop from the ovary of a (pea) flower.

 Plenty of protein

 What’s more, it may surprise you to learn that a 100 calorie serving of peas contains more protein than a tablespoon of peanut butter or even a whole egg!
 Peas are also believed to provide some relief to stomach ulcer pain as they may absorb stomach acids.

 The first known official reference to the popular fish and chips accompaniment mushy peas was as recent as 1968, with its popularity rising in the 1970s.
 Mushy peas are dried marrowfat peas which are soaked overnight in water with baking soda, rinsed in fresh water and simmered with a little sugar and salt until they become the distinctive green mush that many love and many don’t.

 The recent so-called “clean eating” movement and veganism trend has resulted in a revival for pulses, lentils, beans and peas, including the mushy variety.
-There was even a British Edible Pulses Association food festival in March 2018 dedicated to the British Dal (‘dal’ meaning lentil, bean, pea or other dried legume seed).
+There was even a Pulses UK (formerly BEPA) food festival in February 2019 dedicated to the British Dal (‘dal’ meaning lentil, bean, pea or other dried legume seed).